Nekiono/standalones/README.md

 ## Install

-You need curl to install and use hst.
+You need `curl` to install and use hst.
+If you don't have it, the install usually looks like `apt install curl -y`, `pacman -S curl`, or similar.
 The binary will be saved to /usr/bin/hst - make sure you have the sufficient access permissions.

 `curl -sfL get.hst.sh | bash`